Swati4star/Images-to-PDF/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email (swati4star@gmail.com) , or any other method with the owners of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make via issue, email (swati4star@gmail.com), or any other method with the owners of this repository before making a change.

 ## Pull Request Process

 ### 1. Explore

-If there is some issue or bug, you are interested in and no one else is working on the issue, you may take it up ( just leave a comment on the issue).
+If there is some issue or bug you are interested in, and no one else is working on the issue, you may take it up (just leave a comment on the issue).

 ### 2. Fork & create a branch